 But what if you feel like the weight of the world is bearing down on you?
 For some people, even the smallest action step seems impossible.
 But it is possible.
 You just can’t see it because you are buried under all that worry.
 The thing is, you’ll have to believe it’s possible before you see that it’s possible.
 It cannot be proved to you by someone else.
 You need to see it for yourself.
 You will have to muster up that last ounce of energy you have and commit it to faith instead of to worry.

-There is no easy fix, no way around the way you are feeling, only through it.
+There is no way around the way you are feeling, only through it.
 The magic solution is action.
 One small step, then another, and then another.
 Dig down deep, pray for the strength, trust God for the things you have a part in controlling and in the things you are just along for the ride for.